Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J2214+3000}

 The radio profile shows a simple strong feature and a weaker, multi-component feature about 180\degr\ apart.
 There is emission trailing the strong component, connecting it to the weak one.
 No such emission is seen on the leading side.
-The separation of the components may, at first glance, suggest mainpulse-interpulse configuration, but the additional components and the observation that gamma-ray emission apparently covers the whole pulse period, with two gamma-ray peaks aligned with the radio components.
+The separation of the components may, at first glance, suggests a main pulse-interpulse configuration.
+But the additional components and the observation that the gamma-ray emission apparently covers the whole pulse period, with two gamma-ray peaks aligned with the radio components, suggest that we only see LC emission.
 There is a low-level component which trails the main peak by about 100\degr.
-Overall, the PA values are quite flat and non-RVM like.
-A RVM cannot be fitted, suggesting that both radio components may indeed originate from the LC
+Overall, the PA swing is flat and non-RVM like.
+A RVM cannot be fitted.
+The components are at least 100\degr\ wide.